 At Queen’s, we aim to deliver a high quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable students to achieve their full academic potential.

-On the BSc. in Environmental Planning we do this by providing a range of learning experiences which enable our students to engage with subject experts, develop attributes and perspectives that will equip them for life and work in a global society and make use of innovative technologies and a world class library that enhances their development as independent, lifelong learners.
+On the BSc in Planning, Environment and Development we do this by providing a range of learning experiences which enable our students to engage with subject experts, develop attributes and perspectives that will equip them for life and work in a global society and make use of innovative technologies and a world class library that enhances their development as independent, lifelong learners.
 Examples of the opportunities provided for learning on this degree are:

-Information associated with lectures and assessments is often communicated via a Virtual Learning Environment (VLE) called Queen’s Online.
-A range of e-learning experiences are also embedded in the degree through, for example: interactive group workshops in a flexible learning space; IT and statistics components; podcasts and interactive web-based learning activities such as on-line discussion forums; opportunities to use IT programmes associated with design in practicals and project- based work etc.
+Information associated with lectures and assessments is often communicated via a Virtual Learning Environment (VLE) called Canvas.
+A range of e-learning experiences are also embedded in the degree through, for example: interactive group workshops in a flexible learning space; IT and statistics components; interactive web-based learning activities such as on-line discussion forums; opportunities to use IT programmes associated with design in practical's and project- based work etc.

 Teaching will be complemented by the inclusion of contributions from those in planning authorities, professional planning practice and representatives of local communities.
 Such practitioners will contribute directly to lectures, field visits and practical student projects.
 For example, we partner with community groups to develop project ideas that are relevant to the needs of the sector.
 Recently this has included work on social economics, public participation, social documentary and others.
 Contributors have included the East Belfast Partnership, Friends of the Earth, Belfast Healthy Cities, Belfast City Council, Groundwork NI, the private sector (Turley Associates, BS Design), the BBC and many others.
 This will provide a significant learning and employability enhancement opportunity, draws on the strong professional and community links of teaching staff and enables professional contacts to be developed.

-All level one students will have the opportunity to be mentored by Stage Three Students.
+All level one students will have the opportunity to be mentored by Stage 3 students.
 There will also be other opportunities for career-related mentoring as you progress.

-All BSc. in Environmental Planning students will be allocated a Personal Tutor who will meet with them on several occasions during the year to support their academic and skills development and discuss individual student’s career aspirations.
+All BSc Planning students will be allocated a Personal Tutor who will meet with them on several occasions during the year to support their academic and skills development and discuss individual student’s career aspirations.

 This is an essential part of life as a Queen’s student when important private reading, engagement with e-learning resources, reflection on feedback to date and assignment research and preparation work is carried out.
 Self-directed study will commonly be supported by seminars/tutorials.